-The Tawny Frogmouth is silver-grey, slightly paler below, streaked and mottled with black and ramous.
+The Tawny Frogmouth is silver-grey, slightly paler below, streaked and mottled with black and brown.
 A second plumage phase also occurs, with birds being russet-red.
-The eye is yellow in both forms, and the wide, heavy bill is olive-grey to blackish.
+The eye is yellow in both forms, and the wide, beak is olive-grey to blackish.
 South-eastern birds are larger than birds from the north.
 Tawny Frogmouths are nocturnal birds (night birds).

 The Tawny Frogmouth is found throughout Australia, including Tasmania.

 The Tawny Frogmouth can live up to 14 years in the wild.